antmicro/topwrap/docs/source/getting_started.md

 topwrap generate --ipxact {design_name.yaml}
 ```

 By default the generated files are written to the `build/src` directory.
-Change this with the `--build-dir` argument.
+Change the parent directory with the `--target-dir` argument.
 Use `--iface-compliance` to force interface compliance checking.

 See [Backends](backends.md#ipxactbackend) for details on the backend driving this command.

 ### Synthesis & FuseSoC

-You can additionally generate a [FuseSoC core](#fusesoc) file during `topwrap generate` to automate further synthesis and implementation by simply adding the `-f` (`--fuse`) option.
+You can additionally generate a [FuseSoC core](fusesoc.md) file during `topwrap generate` to automate further synthesis and implementation by adding `--fusesoc`.
+The command also accepts `--part` for the FPGA part and repeatable `--sources` directories containing additional HDL or constraint sources.

 ### Logging

 Topwrap uses Python’s built-in `logging` module.
-By default, logging is configured with the `WARNING` level.
+By default, logging is configured with the `INFO` level.
 The default can be changed using the `--log-level` option:

 ```bash